ahhuiyang/LycheeOS/README.md

 # LycheeOS
-a tiny x86 os kernel
+lycheeos is a tiny x86 os kernel.

+currently,this kernel only has limited modules.